mabaltazar/SQL_Covid/README.md

 # 🦠 COVID-19 Data Exploration Project
-This project showcases exploratory data analysis on global COVID-19 data using Microsoft SQL Server.
-The analysis was conducted on publicly available datasets containing case counts, deaths, population figures, and vaccination statistics.
-The goal was to uncover patterns in infections, death rates, population impact, and vaccine rollout trends across countries and continents.
+This project features end-to-end data cleaning and exploratory analysis on global layoff data using SQL.
+The goal was to uncover patterns in workforce reduction across industries, companies, and countries over time.
+The project also applies advanced SQL techniques to track temporal trends, remove duplicates, standardize messy entries, and evaluate the scale and progression of layoffs.

+🎯 Objective
+To clean and analyze layoff data by:
+- Identifying key trends in layoffs across time and geography
+- Profiling the most heavily affected companies and industries
+- Applying SQL best practices for scalable and efficient exploratio

 🧰 Tools Used
 - Microsoft SQL Server
-- SQL Window Functions, CTEs, Temp Tables, Views
+- SQL Window Functions, CTEs, Temp Tables
-- COVID-19 Datasets (Deaths and Vaccinations)

-📊 Key Explorations
-- Total cases and deaths by country, with calculated death percentages
-- Infection rates as a percentage of country population
-- Top countries by infection rate and death count
-- Death rates by continent and aggregated global death percentage
-- Analysis of vaccination rollout by location and time
-- Rolling vaccination totals using window functions
+⚙️ Steps Taken
+- Created Staging Tables to isolate and clean raw data
-- Percentage of population vaccinated using CTEs and temp tables
+- Removed duplicate records using ROW_NUMBER() and deleted flagged rows

-🧮 SQL Logic Summary
-- Joins between deaths and vaccination tables on location and date
+- Standardized text fields (trimming whitespace, fixing country and industry names)
+- Formatted date column into proper DATE type using STR_TO_DATE()
+- Imputed missing industry values using self-joins on company + location
+- Deleted records with unusable NULL values
-- Aggregations for daily and cumulative trends
+- Explored temporal trends by year, month, and rolling cumulative totals
+- Ranked top companies per year by layoff volume using DENSE_RANK()

+📊 Analysis Highlights
+- Highest Total Layoffs: Identified top companies and industries affected
+- Percentage-Based Layoffs: Flagged companies with 100% workforce reductions
+- Industry & Country Breakdown: Analyzed layoffs by geography and sector
-- Window functions to compute running totals and vaccination rollouts
+- Rolling Totals: Used window functions to compute cumulative monthly layoffs
-- CTEs and Temp Tables to cleanly structure staged calculations
-- Views created for reusable vaccination metrics per country
+- Yearly Rankings: Pinpointed top 5 companies with most layoffs per year

+🗂️ Dataset
+- You can find the dataset used [here](https://ourworldindata.org/covid-deaths)
+- Fields include: company, industry, location, total_laid_off, percentage_laid_off, date, country, funds_raised_millions, etc.